Quotations and Allusions in

 Greek for “matter”, “raw material”; also for timber or firewood.
 See Lewis’s undated 1930 letter to Owen Barfield in Collected Letters III, p.
 1519-1520.

 In the second edition this was changed into “H.C.F.”
-So apparently what Lewis realized he actually meant was not Lowest Common Multiple, but Highest Common Factor.
+Lewis appears to have realized that what he actually meant was not Lowest Common Multiple, but Highest Common Factor.

 Francis Bacon (1561-1626), British statesman, philosopher and essayist.
 See also his later work Novum Organum (“New Instrument”), I.3 and I.81.
 It is quite usual, and certainly no original idea of Lewis’s, to characterize Bacon as “chief trumpeter of the new era” or something similar.
 Bacon himself famously called an earlier Italian philosopher and scientist, Bernardino Telesio (1509-1588) “the first of the moderns” (novorum hominum primum), but was not an unqualified admirer of him (Parmenidis, Telesii et Democriti Philosophia, in The Works of Francis Bacon, ed.
 Basil Montagu, Vol. 11, 1829, p.
 144).